People in North America may be experiencing the virus differently because the strain here may be more virulent than the predominant strain in Africa.

 2001: WNV survived the mild winter and arrived in Canada via migratory birds such as crows (dead birds near the border tested positive for the virus).
 19 cases were confirmed with 2 deaths.
 Tests confirmed WNV in 9 mosquito pools and 128 dead birds, mostly in Ontario.
 In the U.S. 66 were infected, 9 died along the east coast.

-2002: WNV spread with 2,000 seeking treatment, 416 cases "probable and confirmed" concentrated in Ontario and Quebec, and 20 deaths.
+2002: WNV spread with 2,000 seeking treatment, 414 cases cases and 20 deaths.
 Ontario had 307 confirmed (1 travel related), 85 probable cases, and 17 deaths (3 directly attributed to the virus).
 In Toronto, about 1,000 sought treatment, with 292 confirmed cases, 64 severely ill, and 10 deaths.
 Quebec had 16 confirmed cases; Alberta had 2 (both travel related).
+555 dead birds had confirmed WNV, 3 in Nova Scotia, 139 in Quebec, 88 in Manitoba, 44 in Saskatchewan, the rest in Ontario (none in PEI, NB, AB, BC).
+315 mosquito pools tested positive.

 The U.S. had 4,161 cases, with 277 deaths in 39 states and D.C - the worst mosquito-borne epidemic in U.S.history.